-As there is no breach of the cost control mechanism, there is no requirement for Scottish Ministers to consult on changes to the scheme.
+As a result, there is no requirement for Scottish Ministers to consult on changes to the scheme.

 Next steps: There will not be any change to the Employer Contribution Rate as a result of the cost control mechanism at this valuation.
-Scottish Ministers should, therefore, make arrangements for implementing the revised Employer Contribution Rate of 22.5% of pensionable pay from 1 April 2024.
+Scottish Ministers should therefore make arrangements for implementing the revised Employer Contribution Rate of 26.0% of pensionable pay from 1 April 2024.